Michael Whitehall: Personal life

 Whitehall married Jane McIntosh in 1969.
-After their divorce in 1973, McIntosh married lyricist Tim Rice.
+The couple had no children and they divorced in 1973, after which McIntosh married lyricist Tim Rice.

 Whitehall married television actress Hilary Amanda Jane Isbister (stage surname Gish) on 12 April 1986, Whitehall's 46th birthday.
 As of 2013, Whitehall and Isbister were living in Putney in the London Borough of Wandsworth.
-They have three children together: Jack Whitehall (born 1988), Molly (born 1989) and Barnaby (born 1992).
+They have three children together, including Jack Whitehall.

-Whitehall is a supporter of the Conservative Party.